 - Associate School Nurse Licensing Requirement (Page 182)

-New School Nurse Orientation: Contact the State School Nurse Consultant for access to the free online program for Registered Nurses who are becoming school nurses.
+School Nurse Online Orientation (Contact the State School Nurse Consultant for access to this orientation.)